annacprice/ena-fastq-fetch/README.md

 # ena-fastq-fetch
 EnaFastqFetch can be used to query the ENA for different types of data and bulk download the associated fastq files.

 CAUTION: Please be aware you may be downloading very large datasets.
-You should check you have adequate storage space before downloading.
+Before downloading, the program will report the total size of the files to be downloaded and request confirmation.

 ## **Requirements**